copyrite/LwotcMinimalText/XComGame.md

 Your Area Suppression radius is 5 tiles.

 ## Deadeye
-Take a shot with 15% less Aim and 50% more base damage.
+Fire a shot with 15% less Aim and 50% more base damage.
 * {% COOLDOWN %}

 ## Death Dealer
-+25 crit chance against all targets.
-Weapon critical damage is doubled against flanked targets while you are in Shadow.
+Weapon critical damage is doubled against flanked targets while you are in Shadow.\
+Passive: +25 crit chance.

 ## Death From Above
 Once per turn, gain an action after killing an enemy at a lower elevation with your primary weapon.
 Aim penalty from long range is halved for sniper rifles and vektor rifles.